FOREX-Dollar slips vs yen after BOJ stimulus disappoints

 "But upon closer inspection the contents show that the BOJ merely fine-tuned its policy, which is why the dollar came down."

+The central bank kept intact its policy target of increasing base money - or cash and deposits in circulation - at an annual pace of 80 trillion yen ($655 billion) via aggressive buying of government bonds, exchange-traded funds (ETFs) and trust funds investing in property.

-The BOJ decided to set aside 300 billion yen to buy exchange-traded funds (ETFs) that specifically target shares of companies actively pursuing capital expenditure.
+In addition to such purchases, the BOJ decided to set aside 300 billion yen to buy ETFs that specifically target shares of companies actively pursuing capital expenditure.
 It will also extend the maturity of JGBs it buys to 12 years from 10 years next year.

-More substantially, the central bank kept intact its policy target of increasing base money - or cash and deposits in circulation - at an annual pace of 80 trillion yen ($655 billion) via aggressive buying of government bonds, ETFs and trust funds investing in property.

 April 4 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.